• Art magazine

 05 patterns and textures

-When choosing patterns and colors, you should take your existing furnishings and color scheme into account.
-A carpet can act as an accent piece and give an otherwise neutral space color and pattern or it can serve as a binding element in order to harmonize different parts of a room.
+When choosing patterns and colors, consider your existing decor and color scheme.
+A rug can act as an accent piece, adding color and pattern to an otherwise neutral space, or it can serve as a unifying element, harmoniously tying together different parts of a room.

 photo by Jennifer Latuperisa-Andresen @Fraumuksch